 Each entry involves random numbers.
 More on the number of entries in a moment.
 When starting the game or when resetting the jackpot after awarding it, the script chooses a random number between one and a secret maximum.
 For each entry, the script will choose another random number between one and a secret maximum.
 If the entry's random number matches the first random number, the player gets the jackpot.
 If the numbers don't match, the maximum decreases by one.
 If the maximum number drops below the first random number, the script will select a new first random number.
 The host does not know when the script will award it.
 (In fact, the host will only see the number of entries players earn.)

 When solving scrambles and puzzles, the number of entries players earn stays the same regardless of the player being first.
 This is because the host doesn't want to adjust the script.
 However, for regular questions, the player that is first gets double entries, second place gets the regular number of entries, and third place and thereafter get half.
 Being first is not a guarantee to get the jackpot.
-For educated guess questions with more than one answer, each player that scores points get the same number of entries regardless of order.

 When the game ends, a player will get the jackpot.
 If a player solves the final puzzle, the player that was first will get it.
 If the players reveal the puzzle, the script will award it to a random player that isn't idling.
 If there's no final puzzle, the host will manually award it to the player in control.
 If no player is in control, go back to the last question answered correctly.
 The player that answered first will get it.